rongrimes/weewx-tempest-pi/README.md

  ## Insert your Serial number into weewx.conf

- - We want the Tempest serial number (here: ST-00052000) in the sensor map code:
+ 1. We want the Tempest serial number (here: ST-00052000) in the sensor map code:
   In /etc/weewx/weewx.conf, search/replace **ST-00000025** with **ST-00052000** (but with what you found in your log file)
+ 1. I also uncommented all lines in [[sensor_map]].
+Not sure what effect this has.
- - Restart weewx.
+ 1. Restart weewx.
   `sudo /etc/init.d/weewx restart`
- - Let run for 10 - 15 minutes (or more).
+ 1. Let run for 10 - 15 minutes (or more).

 ### View web pages
 *weewx* has main ouput in web pages at: `/var/www/html/weewx`.
 To see if *weewx* is working for you, view the web `index.html` file.